What is Oak Wilt?

 There are two modes of transmission of the Oak Wilt pathogen:

 Oak Wilt symptoms in Red oaks will typically appear in the upper canopy and progress inward and downward within a few weeks.
-At first there may only be a single branch that dies, showing leaves that often bronze, or turn tan or dull green, starting at the tips or outer margins.
+At first, there may only be a single branch that dies, showing leaves that often bronze, or turn tan or dull green, starting at the tips or outer margins.
 The leaves will turn brownish and prematurely drop mid-summer.

 Oak Wilt symptoms in White oaks are similar but progress more slowly.
-Generally a single isolated branch will begin to "flag" and leaves will turn brown.
+Generally, a single isolated branch will begin to "flag" and leaves will turn brown.
 If left untreated for several seasons the dead areas will generally spread out from the area around the initial infection.

-With Red oaks there is not much we can do if the tree is already infected, but in the case of white oaks we must be sure to make a positive diagnosis by sampling and submitting the specimen to the UW tree lab for proper diagnosis since other factors or pathogens can cause similar dieback.
+With Red oaks, there is not much we can do if the tree is already infected, but in the case of white oaks, we must be sure to make a positive diagnosis by sampling and submitting the specimen to the UW tree lab for proper diagnosis since other factors or pathogens can cause similar dieback.
 Some examples include two-lined chestnut borer, soil compaction, storm damage, cankers, root rot or armalaria, and grade changes.

 This treatment process is similar to an I.V. one might receive in the hospital.
 First, we determine the proper dosage:

 With the precise dose calculated, we start drilling the correct amount of injection sites in the root flare.
-The injection system (or I.V.) is plugged into the holes, filled with the appropriate dose of chemical and pressurized enough to allow a gentle flow of chemical into the vascular system of the tree.
+The injection system (or I.V.) is plugged into the holes, filled with the appropriate dose of a chemical and pressurized enough to allow a gentle flow of chemical into the vascular system of the tree.

 The benefits of this "I.V." or direct injection method as opposed to other less-effective soil injected methods are many:

 Many neighborhoods are lined with irreplaceable 80-200+ year old oak trees.
 Just like in modern health care, it is often better to be proactive than reactive.
 This is why a health assessment of your trees is necessary.
-If appropriate, a therapeutic treatment of propiconazole fungicide may be prescribed to assure and infection can never take hold.
+If appropriate, therapeutic treatment of propiconazole fungicide may be prescribed to assure and infection can never take hold.